CleverCloud/documentation/content/doc/administrate/activity.md

 ## Re-deployments triggered by Clever Cloud

+Clever Cloud might also trigger re-deployments, either when you're being assisted by the Support, or automatically by the monitoring system.
 If the monitoring triggers a re-deployment, you'll see no author and the message explaining the reason, like `Monitoring/Unreachable`.
 The messages you might get are the following:

 ![Re-deployment triggered by the monitoring](/images/doc/monitoring.png)